Jahazielvaz/jQuery-practice/README.md

   NOTE: The $(this) feature doesn't seem to work on custom selectors such as classes, and ids.
 But it does work on standard selectors such as div, p, or section

+  NOTE-SLIDE DOWN: Slide down doesn't work unless the object is originally set to display none, because the element is already displaying.

 ## Events